 To begin, prepare a stock of 20% acrylamide, 7 Molar Urea, and 1x (1-X) TBE solution [1-TXT].
-For one gel, combine 10 milliliters of acrylamide and urea solution with 100 microliters of ammonium persulphate and 3 microliters of Tetra-methyl-ethylene-diamine [2] and cast it in a gel caster [3].
+For one gel, combine 10 milliliters of acrylamide and urea solution with 100 microliters of 10% ammonium persulphate and 3 microliters of Tetra-methyl-ethylene-diamine [2] and cast it in a gel caster [3].

 WIDE: Talent placing a bottle labeled as “Acrylamide” beside bottles labeled as "Urea” and “TBE” under a fume cabinet.
-TXT: Use acrylamide/bis solution in a 29:1 ratio
+TXT: Use the acrylamide/bis solution which has a 29:1 ratio

 Talent adding APS and TEMED to the acrylamide-urea mix and gently swirling the 50 mL tube to mix.